The 10 Worst Places To Live In Nebraska For 2021

 Furthermore, only cities with at least 5,000 people were considered — leaving 30 cities.

-Finally, we ranked every city on the “Worst Place To Live Score” with the lowest score being the worst city in Nebraska — Crete.
-Read on for a detailed look at the 10 worst cities in Nebraska.
-You can download the data here.
+Finally, we ranked every city on the “Worst Place To Live Score,” with the lowest score being the worst city in Nebraska — Grand Island.
+Read on for a detailed look at the ten worst cities in Nebraska.
+This article is an opinion based on facts meant as infotainment.
+We updated this article for 2024.
+This list is our tenth time ranking the worst places to live in Nebraska.

-If you’re looking at areas in Nebraska with the worst economic situations, where there’s higher than average crime, and not a lot to do, this is an accurate list.
+If you’re looking at areas in Nebraska with the worst economic situations, where there’s higher than average crime and little to do, this is an accurate list.

-And in the end, Crete ranks as the worst city to live in Nebraska for 2021.
+And in the end, Grand Island ranks as the worst city to live in Nebraska for 2024.

 If you’re curious enough, here are the best cities to live in Nebraska: